TJBriggs/mastering-markdown/markdown.md

 # Mastering Markdown

 This markdown file contains all the lessons and example code from [Wes Bos'][2] online course [Mastering Markdown][3].
-It is meant to be a quick reference for all things related to Markdown.
+It is meant to be a quick reference for all things markdown related.

 <br>